 The Mesothelioma Treatment Center at the Baylor College of Medicine Lung Institute includes a staff of multidisciplinary specialists who combine cutting-edge research with clinical excellence.

-The treatment center has been recognized as a worldwide leader for the diagnosis, treatment and personalized care for pleural mesothelioma.
+The treatment center has been recognized as a worldwide leader for the diagnosis, treatment and personalized care for mesothelioma.